 A map showing the Polish military bases established in Soviet South Asia after the Sikorski-Maisky agreement in 1941.
 The Ziołos passed through this area from the north-east of Kazakhstan.4

 “We heard we could get away from Russia, and we did.
 We had no telephone but the grapevine was very quick.
 We knew we had to make our own way.
 We did a lot of walking.”

-Tracks between villages showed the way, and they avoided wolves and bears at night by choosing rest spots on the outskirts of settlements.
+Tracks between villages showed the way, and they avoided wolves and bears at night by choosing rest spots near human settlements.

 “We stopped at two or three places for longer periods, sometimes weeks, because Dad wanted to do some work and get some money.”

 It is not clear why Jan Zioło did not enlist with the Polish army, but he took Tadeusz to a camp for junaki, the military cadet school run by the Polish army for teenagers.

 “I had typhoid.
 My parents reckoned that they said goodbye to me when Dad took me to the hospital: they did not expect me to live.

 “When I came out, Dad said, ‘The only way to get you right is to put you in the cadets.
 I don’t wasn’t to lose you, but you will get well-fed there and we can’t survive on what we get.’